AlexMahadevan/nicar-2019/student-loan-debt.md

 - the important thing is getting a representative spread of people, there are students who dont pay a lot for school and realize not all student have this crazy problem
 -

+college scorecard: education department is aware that

+income sharing is in resposne to increased regulation, so many different opportunities for how you pay back your lon

+- moddys credt alerts

+- emma is a database allows you to look up any bond thats out there